-I hereby declare that the Seminar report entitled “Leading change in Response to COVID-19 in organization regarding employee “submitted to the Faculty of Management, Tribhuvan University, Kathmandu is an original piece of work done under the supervision of .............................................................of Padma Kanya Multiple Campus Bagbazar Kathmandu, and is submitted in the partial fulfillment of the requirements for the award of the degree of Master of Business Management (MBM).This seminar report has not been submitted to any other university or institution for the award of any other university or institution for the award of any degree.
+I hereby declare that the Seminar report entitled “Leading change in Response to COVID-19 in organization regarding employee” submitted to the Faculty of Management, Tribhuvan University, Kathmandu is an original piece of work done under the supervision of Prakash Kr.
+Gautam, and is submitted in the partial fulfillment of the requirements for the award of the degree of Master of Business Management (MBM).This seminar report has not been submitted to any other university or institution for the award of any other university or institution for the award of any degree.

-Signature:

-Name: Rasmita Tandukar
+Rasmita Tandukar

-Date:
+October, 2023

 LETTER OF APPROVAL